Coyotes Are Mainly Content To Keep Their Distance From Humans

 Cantu Pest & Termite cares about safe and humane trapping of the wildlife that has invaded your home or business.
 We believe that wildlife invaders do not have to be killed in order to solve the invasion.
 After our professionals have properly and thoroughly employed measures that will eliminate future wildlife infestation then the property owner may choose to have any wildlife in and around the property caught in humane traps.

-If coyotes or other pests have made unwanted appearances around your home, call Cantu Pest & Termite at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If coyotes or other common pests in our area have made unwanted appearances around your home, call Cantu Pest & Termite at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.